 Robert Capa's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Robert Capa's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

 The enduring lesson is not that every photographer should work like Robert Capa.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

-01
+Idea 01

 If your pictures aren't good enough, you're not close enough.

-02
+Idea 02

 The truth is the best picture.

-03
+Idea 03

 Like the people you shoot and let them know it.

-04
+Idea 04

 War photography is a decision made under pressure.

-05
+Idea 05

 The frame has to accept danger without worshiping it.

-06
+Idea 06

 Distance can protect the photographer and weaken the picture.

-07
+Idea 07

 A camera at the front carries responsibility.

-08
+Idea 08

 Courage is not the same thing as carelessness.

-09
+Idea 09

 The witness cannot pretend to be untouched.

-10
+Idea 10

 A photograph should bring the viewer closer to what happened.